andrew/ultimate-awesome/README.md

 - [awesome-webvis](https://github.com/rajsite/awesome-webvis) - A curated list of awesome WebVIs.
 - [awesome-multimodal-deception-detection](https://github.com/Redaimao/awesome-multimodal-deception-detection) - A reading list for research topics in multimodal deception detection.
 - [awesome-AI4SingleCell](https://github.com/sallyqus/awesome-AI4SingleCell) - Must-read papers on deep learning based methodology paper for single cell data analysis.
+- [awesome-telegram](https://github.com/serhii-londar/awesome-telegram) - Curated list of Telegram-related projects.
 - [awesome-set-protocol](https://github.com/SetProtocol/awesome-set-protocol) - A collection of tools, documents, articles, blog posts, interviews, and videos related to Set Protocol.
 - [awesome-malware-resources](https://github.com/Sokow86/awesome-malware-resources) - Just another collection of links, tools, reports and other stuff.
 - [awesome-persistence](https://github.com/Stuuxx/awesome-persistence) - Persistence techniques for windows.
 - [awesome-free-mit](https://github.com/SuperSonicHub1/awesome-free-mit) - A collection of free stuff you can get at the Massachusetts Institute of Technology.
+- [AwesomeGithubProfileTemplates](https://github.com/suryakantamangaraj/AwesomeGithubProfileTemplates) - It contains a curated list of awesome GitHub profile readme along with some tools and guides on how to improve yours too.
 - [awesome](https://github.com/toweave/awesome) - Awesome Awesome Awesome !
 Try to update every week.
 - [awesome-computer-vision-papers](https://github.com/tzxiang/awesome-computer-vision-papers) - A list of papers and other resources on computer vision and deep learning. .
 - [awesome-test-engineer](https://github.com/upgundecha/awesome-test-engineer) - Curated resources for learning the skills listed in Redgate Test Engineer Skill Map -